JonathanCamberos/Secure-UDP-SocketLevel-Banking-Application/README.md

 Kinda like payall :)

-To use - Have 2 Ubuntu Terminals Open (or any termial) and run the following in this order:
+To use - Have 2 Ubuntu Terminals Open (or any terminal) and run the following in this order:

   1. python3 ServerBank.py
   2. python3 ClientBank.py